 The Keystone Habits

 In other words, keystone habits are habits that build other habits.
-Some common keystone habits are exercising, meditation, good sleep, journaling, etc. (These examples might sound boring and not as cool as the “keystone habits” 🙂 )
+Some common keystone habits are exercising, meditation, good sleep, journaling etc. (These examples might sound boring and not as cool as the “keystone habits” :-p )

 Habit Tracker (The Keystone Habit of Keystone Habits)

-In my humble opinion, habit tracker is the keystone habit of keystone habits because it holds explicit cues to other habits/keystone habits.
+In my humble opinion, habit tracker is the keystone habit of keystone habits because it holds the explicit cues to other habits / keystone habits.
 It is beautiful because it allows me to keep only one, instead of all immature habits in mind.
-It makes habit-building much easier!
+It makes habit building much easier!

 My first habit tracker was my Evernote Productivity System.
-It simply held my daily habits as TODOs, which get rescheduled daily.
+It simply held all my TODOs and daily habits.

 Hence, I split them into a standalone habit tracker app.
 My second (current) habit tracker becomes a standalone app.